harleydutton/Tabula-Rasa/tabula-rasa.md

 ## Legend
 - examples of specific skills and flavor will be `monospace` in-line
 - section specific keywords will be in **bold**
+- interjections (like this) will be in parenthesis
 - sections will be referenced using [links](#legend)
-- > larger examples will be quoted and appear under the relevant section with no header.
+- > larger examples will be quoted and appear under the relevant section with no header
-- interjections (like this) will be in parenthesis because hyphens format badly.

 ## Table of Contents
 <!-- TOC -->